 The Office of Legislative and Public Affairs serves as the Commission’s liaison with Congress on sentencing matters, monitors Congress’s criminal law agenda, analyzes legislative proposals, drafts congressional testimony, and takes the lead role in responding to congressional inquiries.
 The office also provides services and information to other external entities, including the judiciary, Executive Branch agencies, academia, and advocacy groups.
 The office works closely with the Office of General Counsel on statutory interpretations and analyses.

 The office is also responsible for the agency’s public information functions, responding to inquiries and requests for information from the media, the public, Congress, academia, and government agencies.
 The office plays a primary role in coordinating the production, editing, printing, and dissemination of all Commission publications, including the Guidelines Manual and reports to Congress, and is responsible for the Commission’s website and social media presence.
-The office also plays a key role in the coordination of the Commission’s public hearings.
+The office also plays a key role in coordinating the Commission’s public hearings.

 The Office of Administration provides general administrative support to commissioners and staff regarding budget and finance, information technology, contracting, human resources, facilities, and a variety of other office activities.
 This office also contains the Information Systems unit, which develops and maintains the Commission’s extensive information systems applications and the Commission’s records management system.

 In fiscal year 2018, the Commission received an annual appropriation of $18,699,000 toward continued fulfillment of the statutory duties set forth in the Sentencing Reform Act of 1984.
 The Commission did not request program increases for fiscal year 2019.
 The Commission continues to maximize existing resources and prioritize cost-containment and efficiency.